Get to know the historical and artistic wonders of the Sicilian capital

 This tour takes in all eight of Palermo’s eight UNESCO World Heritage sites.
 Wander through the city looking up at the stunning Norman-Arab and Baroque architecture, stopping off at Piazza Pretoria (Praetorian Square).
 However, that’s not what the locals call it - it’s affectionately known as the Square of Shame as all of its statues are nude!
 You’ll also find the Town Hall in said square, housed inside the Praetorian Palace.
 The building, which dates back to the 14th century and was renovated in the 19th, is open to the public so you may even see Palermo’s mayor.

-Known as the Palazzo dei Normanni in its native Italian, the Sicilian Royal Palace is the oldest royal residence in Europe, which you wil admire from the outside.
+Known as the Palazzo dei Normanni in its native Italian, the Sicilian Royal Palace is the oldest royal residence in Europe, which you will admire from the outside.
 It was built in the 11th century when the Normans conquered Sicily, but it is now home to the Regional Parliament of Sicily.
 In the 12th century, the stunning Palatine Chapel was added, adorned with gold mosaics.

-The final stop on this walking tour of Palermo explores the city’s religious significance.
-Your group will stop off at the Martorana Church, which was called the most beautiful monument in the world by an Arab traveler who visited in the 12th century.
-The trip is then rounded off with a visit to the Cathedral of Palermo, which has been reconverted to a Christian place of worship after a period under Islamic and Norman rule.
+Among the several stops on this walking tour of Palermo, you may explore the city’s religious significance off at the Martorana Church, which was called the most beautiful monument in the world by an Arab traveler who visited in the 12th century.
+The trip is then rounded off with a visit inside the Cathedral of Palermo, which has been reconverted to a Christian place of worship after a period under Islamic and Norman rule.
 All of that walking and admiring history and culture is fun but it can surely work up an appetite, so we’ll stop off at a traditional local shop to try a Sicilian cannolo.
 Delicious!

 - Licensed English Speaking Guide